Ingwersaft/wildfly-deploy-gradle-plugin/README.md

 ```
 If you have problems using cli batches, try the `-wildfly15` branch (see: #12).

+Since version `0.3.0` the api changed slightly, please consule [Do not depend on build task, lazily resolve file #22](https://github.com/Ingwersaft/wildfly-deploy-gradle-plugin/pull/22)
+if you need details.

 ## basic example (gradle kotlin-dsl)
 Add deploy-wildfly-plugin to plugins:
 ```kotlin